The Supremes: Reunions

 In 2000, plans were made for Ross to join Wilson and Birdsong for a planned "Diana Ross & the Supremes: Return to Love" reunion tour.
 However, Wilson passed on the idea, because while the promoters offered Ross $15 million to perform, Wilson was offered $4 million and Birdsong less than $1 million.
-Ross herself offered to double the amounts both Wilson and Birdsong had originally been offered, but while Birdsong accepted, Wilson remained adamant, and as a result the deal fell through with both former Supremes.
-Eventually, the "Return to Love" tour went on as scheduled, but with Payne and Laurence joining Ross, although none of the three had ever been in the group at the same time and neither Payne nor Laurence had sung on any of the original hit recordings that they were now singing live.
+Ross herself offered to double the amounts both Wilson and Birdsong had originally been offered, but while Birdsong accepted, Wilson remained adamant and, as a result, the deal fell through with both former Supremes.
+Eventually, the "Return to Love" tour went on as scheduled, but with Payne and Laurence joining Ross, though none of the three had ever been in the group at the same time and neither Payne nor Laurence had sung on any of the original hit recordings that they were now singing live.
 Susaye Greene was also considered for this tour, but refused to audition for it.
 The music critics cried foul and many fans were disappointed by both this and the shows' high ticket prices.
-Though the tour did well in larger markets including near capacity at the opening night in Philadelphia and a sellout at Madison Square Garden in New York, it under performed in smaller/medium markets.
-The tour was canceled after playing only half of the dates on itinerary.
+Though the shows did well in larger markets including near-capacity at the opening night in Philadelphia and a sellout at Madison Square Garden in New York, it under performed in smaller/medium markets as shows began to be considered more a Ross solo tour rather than a genuine Supremes group effort.
+The tour was canceled after playing only half the dates on itinerary.

-With the death of Florence Ballard in 1976 and the death of Mary Wilson on February 8, 2021, there is no longer any possible reunion of the original classic lineup.
+The original hit-making Supremes trio of Ross, Wilson, and Ballard never reunited following Ross' 1970 departure.
+With the deaths of Ballard on February 22, 1976 (at age 32) and Wilson on February 8, 2021, an in-person reunion of that classic 1959-1967 lineup is not possible.
+The 1983 Motown 25 television special remains the only reunion of Ross, Wilson, and Birdsong as the 1967-1970 Supremes, however brief and fan-disappointing.